WiDS-Datathon-2025-UCLA-Team-2/UCLA_WiDS_Team-2/README.md

 # WiDS Datathon 2025 - UCLA Team 2
 ## Impact Narrative

-The WiDS Datathon challenges us to uncover the mysteries of the female brain, particularly the unique sex patterns observed in ADHD.
+Welcome to our project The WiDS Datathon challenges us to uncover the mysteries of the female brain, particularly the unique sex patterns observed in ADHD.
 By diving deep into functional connectivity and neural interactions, our research aims to reveal how the female brain differs in its response to ADHD.
 These insights could pave the way for more personalized, sex-specific approaches in ADHD diagnosis and treatment, ultimately demystifying the complex neural underpinnings that contribute to behavioral differences.

 ## Table of Contents